visualjeff/propertiesParser/README.md

 **To use:**

-Install Node.js (v6.9.x and up will work)
+1. Install Node.js (v6.9.x and up will work)

-Update the [developers key](https://translate.yandex.com/developers/keys) in the file propertyParser.js:
+2. Update the [developers key](https://translate.yandex.com/developers/keys) in the file propertyParser.js:

 ```
 const key = 'trnsl.1.1.20170505T025536Z.3edcea2be083e2f2.63e93143a8cbe4e89a2de0d36c0bbb7c4259f2d6';
 ```

+3. Run ***npm install*** to install dependencies.

 **To run:**
 ```